chharvey/bangs/README.md

 Read [the docs](DOC.md) for more info.

-## Developing with Bangs
+## Developing with Bangs!

-Feel free to download Bangs and expand or modify it to fit your own needs.
+Feel free to download Bangs! and expand or modify it to fit your own needs.

     $ npm install --save-dev bangs